-Oh, the early days of the internet!
-Back then, you might want to use the phone, but had to wait because someone else was tying up the line to check their email.
+Oh, the early days of the internet.
+Back then, you might want to use the phone, but had to wait because someone else in your home was tying up the line to check their email.

-25. Tom Petty, Mary Tyler Moore and Jerry Lewis
+27. Watching Tom Petty, Mary Tyler Moore and James Brown perform

-Kids born in 2018 will never get to see Tom Petty play a concert, Mary Tyler Moore toss her hat or Jerry Lewis crack a joke.
-So many greats enjoyed by their parents and grandparents are now gone.
+Kids born in 2020 will never get to see Tom Petty play a concert, Mary Tyler Moore toss her hat or James “The Godfather of Soul” Brown proclaim, “I feel good.”

-What other things will be distant memories when the babies of 2018 start coming of age?
-Share them in comments below or on our Facebook page.
+What other things do you think will be distant memories when the babies of 2020 come of age?
+Share them with us in a comment below or on our Facebook page.